-In what follows, I will try to demonstrate how a change in social norm leading to a more individualistic evaluation of the workers (i.e. changing the weight between the evaluation of the productivity of a team and the productivity of the workers composing a team) may lead to a greater degree of inequality between the workers.
+In the following, I will try to demonstrate how a change in social norm leading to a more individualistic evaluation of the workers (i.e. changing the weight between the evaluation of the productivity of a team and the productivity of the workers composing the team) may lead to a greater degree of inequality between the workers.

-I will first use a completely individualistic framework, the theory of a pure market economy, to show how a collective action imposed through law may mitigate the degree of inequality achieved spontaneously.
+I will first reason inside a completely individualistic framework, the theory of a pure market economy, to show how a collective action imposed through law may mitigate the degree of inequality achieved spontaneously.
 I will then show how a social norm may substitute for this collective action through an implicit system of subsidies between workers.
-Eventually I will study the consequence of the ending of this social convention, what will happen if it is no more obeyed.

 If we reason in the framework of a competitive general equilibrium model, full employment is achieved when the wage distribution corresponds to the distribution of marginal productivities of labour.
-Shocks on relative marginal productivities of labour as those which are routinely emphasized - the impact of globalisation on the demand for low skilled labour, the non-neutrality of technical progress - have the effect of widening the distribution of wages, i.e. of increasing inequality in countries where such an increase is allowed for, say in the US.
+Shocks on relative marginal productivities of labour as those which are routinely emphasized - the impact of globalisation on the demand for low skilled labour, the non-neutrality of technical progress - have the effect of widening the distribution of wage, i.e. of increasing inequality in countries where such an increase is allowed for, say in the US.
 In countries characterised by a generous social protection system such an adjustment may be prevented.
 For example, the level and the duration of unemployment benefits may raise the reservation wage.
 Besides, minimum wage legislation may cause workers whose marginal product is valued less than the minimum wage to be permanently unemployed.

 Under these circumstances a trade-off can arise between wages and employment when the demand for unskilled workers falls.
-This tradeoff seems to be well grounded in General Equilibrium Theory.
-However in such a framework, absent heroic assumptions on endowments, redistributive schemes have to be devised to obtain equilibrium wages above (social) subsistence level.
+This trade-off seems to be well grounded in General Equilibrium Theory.
+However, in such a framework, absent heroic assumptions on endowments redistributive schemes have to be devised to obtain equilibrium wages above (social) subsistence level.
 Minimum wage cum unemployment benefits and/or minimum income is an example of such a scheme.
 Dehez and Fitoussi (1996, 1997) present a general equilibrium model with different categories of labour, each characterised by an inelastic supply and a specific level of productivity; they study the effect on employment and wages of introducing a minimum real income, while prices and nominal wages are otherwise perfectly flexible.
 Compensations are paid to unemployed workers and financed by an income tax.
 Together with the minimum real income, this induces a minimum real wage.
 The fact that individuals differ in terms of their skill is an important feature of the model.
 The distribution of skills is relatively rigid in the short term because the acquisition of new skills takes time.
 However there is always a certain degree of flexibility because workers are often qualified for a variety of jobs.
-Skill and qualification are thus distinguished: the skill structure is rather rigid while the gualification structure offers some flexibility.
+Skill and qualification are thus distinguished: the skill structure is rather rigid while the qualification structure offers some flexibility.
 This flexibility is allowed for by assuming that the structure of qualifications is pyramidal in the sense that workers with a given skill are qualified for jobs corresponding to lower skill levels.